Multiple key refinance rates climbed higher today.

-Monthly payments on a 15-year fixed refinance at that rate will cost around $731 per $100,000 borrowed.
-The bigger payment may be a little harder to find room for in your monthly budget than a 30-year mortgage payment would, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much more quickly.
+Monthly payments on a 15-year fixed refinance at that rate will cost around $724 per $100,000 borrowed.
+The bigger payment may be a little harder to find room for in your monthly budget than a 30-year mortgage payment would, but it comes with some big advantages: You’ll come out thousands of dollars ahead over the life of the loan in total interest paid and build equity much more quickly.

 10-year fixed refinance

-The average rate for a 10-year fixed-refinance loan is 3.73 percent, up 3 basis points over the last week.
+The average rate for a 10-year fixed-refinance loan is 3.66 percent, unchanged over the last week.

-Monthly payments on a 10-year fixed-rate refi at 3.73 percent would cost $998.25 per month for every $100,000 you borrow.
-If you can manage that substantial monthly payment, you’ll enjoy even more interest cost savings than you would with a 15-year term.
+Monthly payments on a 10-year fixed-rate refi at 3.66 percent would cost $996.37 per month for every $100,000 you borrow.
+That hefty monthly payment comes with the benefit of paying even less interest over the life of the loan than you would with a 15-year term.